mepreet/Aramark/JSONtoMySQL/README.md

 Decodes a JSON file and stores the appropriate data in a MySQL table.

 ## Files
-This project utilizes two PHP files and a JSON file located in the `json/` directory.
+This project contains five PHP files – three essential and two helper – and a JSON file located in the `json/` directory.

 ### db.php
 Establishes a connection to the MySQL database.